What is Carnival’s “Behind the Fun” Like?

 The crew’s bar where they can hang out is surprisingly small, considering that there are almost 1,500 crew members on this ship.
 The bar has a pool table, foosball, and cozy tables and chairs.
 I thought it’d be really packed in there, but the tour guide said that there were rarely too many people at once because of staggered schedules and long shifts.

 Doing laundry for 4,000+ guests AND the crew is a monumental task.
 We saw the massive washers and dryers they use for the sheets and towels.
-The most impressive were the giant machines that can automatically fold sheets within seconds.
+The most impressive were the giant machines that can automatically fold sheets within seconds; I’d kill to have one of those at home.

-The bridge was probably my most underwhelming part.
+The bridge was probably the most underwhelming part for me.
 The bridge itself is vast, spanning the whole width of the ship with beautiful panoramic views of the ocean.
 The room itself, though, felt so empty.
 Besides a few chairs and a console or two, it was a ton of empty space.
-At all times, a crew member is dead and center, visually inspecting the ship’s path and looking for obstacles.
+At all times, a crew member is in the center of the windows, visually inspecting the ship’s path and looking for obstacles.

 At this point, we got to ask the Captain a few questions.
 He was gracious, but you could tell he felt like it was an obligation.
 He was probably also exhausted as this was one of the last cruises before the COVID shut down, and he had to personally change what ports we were going to, aggravating some passengers.